 If you need to access a mental health service, it is best to find someone to be your first point of contact.
 This will usually be a doctor or a community mental health worker.
 Ideally, it will be someone you can trust and who is available to see you when you want to see them.
 Your doctor can help guide you to the most appropriate option for you.
 You can also learn more about mental health professionals here.

-Mental health services can be provided in a variety of locations, including your home, hospital or a specialist medical facility.
+Mental health services can be provided in a variety of locations, including your home, medical practices, a hospital or a specialist medical facility.